keajs/kea-docs/docs/effects/listeners.md

 resuming.
 In case the action you're listening to gets dispatched again during this delay, the listener for the old action will terminate.
 The new one will keep running.

+In case the logic unmounts during this delay, the listener will just terminate.

 ```javascript
 kea({
     listeners: ({ actions }) => ({